 If you are the suspect in an investigation, you are more than likely to be contacted by a detective to come and talk to them about the accusations against you.
 What do you do when a detective contacts you?
-Too many people think that if they have nothing to hide that they should go in and talk to this detective, clear the air, fix any kind of misunderstanding.
+Do you have to talk to them?
+Too many people think that if they have nothing to hide that they should go in and talk to a detective, clear the air, fix any kind of misunderstanding.
 This, however, can make the biggest difference in your case.
 By going in and willingly talking to the detectives you give them the opportunity to get something out of you that you didn’t mean to say or say something just because of the pressure of talking to the police.

 It is recommended that you preserve your rights and say nothing to the police.
 If you are contacted by a detective over the phone or in person just tell them you want to preserve your 5th amendment right against self-incrimination, your 6th amendment right to an attorney and your 4th amendment right against unlawful search and seizure.
 By doing this, you protect yourself from admitting something you didn’t mean to admit.
 This also gives your defense team more room to defend you because they are not restricted by statements you made to the police.
 You are not stating that you are guilty by protecting your rights.
 By talking to detectives you only make their jobs easier and put yourself in jeopardy of being charged with a very serious crime.

 What to Do if a Detective Calls You